3pm SGT - Opportunity Asia and Middle East: Regulations and Market Access Decoded

 - Dr. Sun-Ho Frank Kim, Founder, Seah Bio Solutions

-- Dr Majed M Abukhader, Associate Professor of Nutritional and Clinical Biochemistry, College of Pharmacy, National University of Science and Technology, Al-azaibah – Muscat
+- Dr Majed M Abukhader, Associate Professor of Nutritional and Clinical Biochemistry, College of Pharmacy, National University of Science and Technology, Muscat - Oman

-- Ewa Hudson, Head of Market Insights, Lumina Intelligence
+- Ewa Hudson, Director of Insights, Lumina Intelligence

 5pm SGT - Networking - the opportunity to chat to other delegates, schedule one-on-one meetings, visit our sponsor hubs.